tkosciol/cmi-workshops/docs/qiita-shotgun-metagenomics-processing.rst

 .. figure::  images/shotgun-process-shogun3.png
    :align:   center

-You should see the command added to the processing network
+You should see the command added to the processing network:

 .. figure::  images/shotgun-process-shogun4.png
    :align:   center